-As far as actually making this happen, the stripes were the part that killed me – striped walls are not something I’d suggest you tackle alone.
-But, through an insane amount of determination (and a slight side of complete mania due to being alone all weekend) I managed to make it work.
+As far as actually making this happen, the stripes were the part that killed me – striped walls aren’t that difficult but they are not something I’d suggest you tackle alone.
+But, through an insane amount of determination (and a slight side of complete mania due to being alone all weekend), I managed to make it work.

 After enough painting to drive any sane person crazy, I was finally done.

 Like I said, it’s just about impossible to actually capture what the stripes look like unless you’re there in person – they are incredibly subtle and are only visible if you’re looking at them in the right light from the right angle.
 But that’s probably what I love the most about them – they aren’t in-your-face stripes, and they add so much visual interest to the room because it looks completely different at different times of day.
 Love.